 Chalta Phirta Documentary Festival

 The Chalta Phirta Documentary Festival is expanding from 3 to 10 cities in Pakistan screening 11 documentaries.
-It’s organised by the Documentary Association Pakistan (DAP), promoting the art of documentary films in Pakistan and the Interactive Recourse Centre, a media organization striving for empowerment of marginalized members of the society through art based development and media advocacy.
-Screenings take place between August 2019 and August 2020 reaching 2800 visitors including students, aspiring filmmakers and cultural workers.
-In every city film screenings are organised in academic institutions and community and cultural spaces followed by discussion with local experts and human rights defenders.
+It is organised by the Documentary Association Pakistan (DAP), promoting the art of documentary films in Pakistan and the Interactive Recourse Centre, a media organization striving for empowerment of marginalized members of Pakistani society.
+Film screenings take place between August 2019 and August 2020 reaching 2800 visitors including students, aspiring filmmakers and cultural workers.
+Film screenings are organised in academic institutions and community and cultural spaces followed by discussions with local experts and human rights defenders.

-Mapping the Road for People’s Cinema in the Philippines is a multi-island festival in 12 locations with films about the Philippines and issues at stake.
-After each screening of the 10 films discussions and debates are organised reaching 6000 visitors.
-It also involves a conference that aims to create a national alliance for small-scale alternative cinema distribution in the Philippines.
-The project is organised by Cinema Is Incomplete, an organisation of cultural workers and artists to bring socially relevant films to marginalized communities.
+Nation in Visions Film Festival is a multi-island festival on 12 locations in the Philippines.
+Its first edition, from 4 to 15 December 2019, consisted of about 40 screenings and debates about the issues at stake in the country.
+The festival reached more than 1500 visitors.
+The project also involved a three-day conference aiming to create a national alliance for small-scale alternative cinema distribution in the Philippines.
+The project was organised by Cinema Is Incomplete, an organisation of cultural workers and artists to bring socially relevant films to marginalized communities.